-- D. The Commission shall have exclusive jurisdiction over any issues related to this will have jurisdiction over any issue related to the interpretation of this Settlement exception of any court that may now or in the future, by statute or otherwise, have jurisdiction to review Commission decisions. - E. This Settlement Agreement was jointly prepared by the Parties and any uncertainty or ambiguity existing in the document will not be interpreted against any party on the basis that such party drafted or prepared the Settlement Agreement. - Each of the undersigned Parties agrees to abide by the terms of this Settlement Agreement.
+- D. The Commission shall have exclusive jurisdiction over any issues related to this Settlement Agreement and no other court, regulatory agency or other governing body will have jurisdiction over any issue related to the interpretation of this Settlement Agreement, or the rights of the Parties in this Settlement Agreement, with the exception of any court that may now or in the future, by statute or otherwise, have jurisdiction to review Commission decisions. - E. This Settlement Agreement was jointly prepared by the Parties and any uncertainty or ambiguity existing in the document will not be interpreted against any party on the basis that such party drafted or prepared the Settlement Agreement. - F. Each of the undersigned Parties agrees to abide by the terms of this Settlement Agreement.
 The rights conferred and obligations imposed on any Party by the Settlement Agreement shall inure to the benefit of and be binding on that Party's successors in interest and assignees as if such successor or assignee were itself a party hereto. - G. The Settlement Agreement may be executed in counterparts. - H. This Settlement Agreement constitutes and represents the entire agreement between the Parties and supersedes all prior and contemporaneous agreements, negotiations,